-Membership is automatic for full-time teachers and lecturers and from 1st January 2007 automatic too for teachers and lecturers in part-time employment following appointment or a change of contract.
-Teachers and lecturers are able to opt out of the TPS.
+The Teachers' Pension Scheme (TPS) is a statutory, contributory, defined benefit scheme, governed by the Teachers' Pensions Regulations (2010) and, from 1st April 2014, by the Teachers' Pension Scheme Regulations 2014.
+Membership is automatic for full-time teachers in academies and, from 1st January 2007, automatic for teachers in part-time employment following appointment or a change of contract, although they are able to opt out.